jakzal/phpunit-injector/README.md

 ```

 The service is found by its type, or an id if it's given in the `@inject` tag.
+In legacy PHP versions the `@var` annotation can be used.

 The `createServiceContainer` method would be usually provided by a base test case or a trait.
 In case of Symfony, such a trait is provided by this package (see the next section).